Mystic2122/stats/stats_tools/pokemon_formula.md

 Now the chance of selecting the wrong number is $\frac{65535}{65536}$ .

-What is the probability of getting a perfect match in 65536 tries?
+What is the probability of getting a perfect match in 65536 tries?<br>

 ## Answer